 - Issuing of rules and codes of conduct on principles and guidance.

-Cooperative: Cooperating with oversees regulatory bodies, in line with MOU to help with consolidated regulation.
+Cooperative: Cooperating with overseas regulatory bodies, in line with MOU to help with consolidated regulation.
 For example, the SEC or Abu Dhabi Global Markets (ADGM)

-Advisory: The provision of advice to Cayman Islands government regarding monetary, regulatory and cooperative matters.
+Advisory: The provision of advice to the Cayman Islands government regarding monetary, regulatory, and cooperative matters.

 Some Interesting facts about CIMA: